geletakalid/flower_detection_cnn/README.md

 ```

 ## Model Architecture
-The model utilizes ResNet50 as a feature extractor, followed by fully connected layers for classification.
+The model utilizes ResNet50 as a feature extractor, followed by fully connected layers for flower classification.
 ```python
 from tensorflow.keras.applications import ResNet50
 from tensorflow.keras.models import Model